Custom songs supportSong Beater supports custom songs in Song Beater format (sb.json) or ModSaber (Beat Saber) format (info.json, info.dat).

 • Oculus Go/Gear VR/Quest version – \VR-headset\internal storage\Android\data\com.playito.songbeater\CustomSongs\

-Song Beater EditorLevel editor for Windows is already included in the PC versions of the game!
+Song Beater EditorLevel editor for Windows can be downloaded from here: Song_Beater_Editor.zip!
 For more information visit Quick-start guide at our Steam Community Hub.
-You can also download latest version of editor from here: Song_Beater_Editor.zip

 You can use the editor to modify existing custom songs or to create new custom songs from scratch from your audio file.
 See this video tutorial for more information: